Shahtirth19/Liner-Regression-Assignment/README.md

-# Project Name
+# Project Name - Linear Regression Assignment
-> Outline a brief description of your project.
+This repository contains the code for multiple linear regression model for predicting the demand for shared bikes

 ## Table of Contents